AlbertHernandez/github-action-nodejs-template/docs/CONTRIBUTING.md

 Here we are going to describe all you should know when developing in this action.

+### ⚙️ Build

-Due to the nature of this github action, the code we are running is located under the dist folder.
+Due to the nature of this GitHub action, the code we are running is located under the `dist` folder.
 To generate this folder you need to run:

 ```shell
 npm run build
 ```

-Before pushing our changes is recommended to run this command, we will see the dist folder has changed with our new code, don't worry, this is not a mistake is how this action works, just commit this change and push.
+Before pushing our changes is recommended to run this command, we will see the `dist` folder has changed with our new code, don't worry, this is not a mistake is how this action works, just commit this change and push.

-In case you don't commit the dist folder, this will be generated automatically by the CI/CD process we have, so you will see a new commit in your branch associated to this folder generation.
+In case you don't commit the `dist` folder, our CI/CD workflows will detect this mismatch and will suggest you some ways to fix it, automatically and manually.

+### 🧪 Test

 If you want to run the tests we have associated to the action, you can run: